Eyescale/Equalizer/README.rst

 2. New in this release
 ----------------------

-Equalizer 1.4 beta contains the following features, enhancements, bug fixes and documentation changes:
+Equalizer 1.4 contains the following features, enhancements, bug fixes and documentation changes:

 2.1.
 New Features